What is the Infant Industry Argument?

 There are several criticisms of the infant industry argument:

 - Infant industry protectionism may encourage industries to be inefficient.
-Developing industries that face protectionism may lack the incentive to be efficient and competitive.
+Developing industries that have protection may lack the incentive to be efficient and competitive.

-- Infant industry protectionism may result in retaliation from the importing countries.
+- Infant industry protectionism may result in retaliation from other countries.

 - Once an industry gains government protection, it may be politically difficult to remove the protective measures later on due to vested interests.